acstech/doppler-events/README.md

 **Environment Variables**

-Copy each [name].env.defualt from doppler-events/data/couchbase to the doppler-events/ , remove .default from the name, and fill out the appropriate environment varaibles.
+Rename the doppler-base.env.default file to doppler-base.env and fill out the environment variables by following the comments.

+_Note: anything with an underscore in the name should be replaced with the appropriate value (ip and port need to be changed as well)._

-**Inital Docker Setup**
+**Docker Setup**

 In doppler-events run  `docker build . -t acst/doppler-events:latest`